Why Build a Power Plant if You Can Make a Virtual One?

 Enel X CEO Francesco Venturini said in a statement: “Virtual power plants and energy storage systems will be key to Taiwan’s long-term transition to renewable power.”

-Worldwide, the market for VPPs is still minuscule compared to the amount of thermal power plants in operation.
+Worldwide, the market for VPPs is still minuscule compared to the number of thermal power plants in operation.
 Areas with growing electricity demand may require new power plants, even if some of it can be supplanted by distributed generation.

-But research indicates that demand for VPPs could grow at more than six times the rate of thermal.
+But research indicates that demand for VPPs could grow at more than six times the rate of thermal demand.

-According to Global Industry Analysts, the thermal power industry is expected to see a compound annual growth rate (CAGR) of 3 percent in terms of production capacity between 2020 and 2027.
-Meanwhile MarkNtel Advisors puts the VPP market’s CAGR at 20.2 percent up to 2025.
+According to Global Industry Analysts, the thermal power industry is expected to see a compound annual growth rate of 3 percent in terms of production capacity between 2020 and 2027.
+Meanwhile, MarkNtel Advisors puts the VPP market’s CAGR at 20.2 percent up to 2025.

-Jeff Renaud, Enel X’s head of Asia Pacific and Oceania, told GTM in a written response that in Taiwan “we do see an opportunity to continue building a significant VPP in the coming years as more competitive opportunities are introduced into Taiwan's electricity system.”
+Jeff Renaud, Enel X’s head of the Asia-Pacific and Oceania regions, told GTM in a written response that in Taiwan the company sees "an opportunity to continue building a significant VPP in the coming years as more competitive opportunities are introduced into Taiwan's electricity system.”

 In addition, “similar projects are being implemented in Japan, South Korea and Australia,” said Daniele Andreoli, head of demand response at Enel X.

-VPP benefits: scalability, flexibility, reliability, cost
+VPP benefits include scalability, flexibility, reliability and cost

-One attraction of the VPP concept is that it can end up being a fraction of the cost of a traditional power plant.
+One attraction of the VPP concept is that it costs a fraction of what a traditional power plant does.

 “The capital investment required for setting up VPPs varies with the primary use of assets that provide flexible capacity,” Andreoli explained.

-While adding solar panels, batteries, combined heat and power units and other distributed generation assets adds costs, “some demand response capacity can even have a capital investment requirement close to zero when the capacity is provided through load reduction," Andreoli said.
+While adding solar panels, batteries, combined-heat-and-power units and other distributed generation assets can boost costs, “some demand response capacity can even have a capital investment requirement close to zero when the capacity is provided through load reduction," Andreoli said.

 Another benefit is that VPPs can be scaled up and down quickly to meet grid requirements, avoiding the big capital outlays needed for traditional thermal plants.
-That provides utilities and planners more flexibility in meeting uncertain demand growth, and ensures that the failure of one asset in the aggregation won’t bring down the entirety of its output.
+That provides utilities and planners more flexibility in meeting uncertain demand growth, ensuring that the failure of one asset in the aggregation won’t bring down the entirety of its output.

 “Overall, the cost of setting up VPPs, especially considering the changing market and grid dynamics due to the energy transition, is extremely low compared to traditional power plants,” said Andreoli.

-To be sure, thorny regulatory issues can stymie peer-to-peer energy trading or other methods to aggregate distributed energy resources (DERs) outside of utility constructs.
+To be sure, thorny regulatory issues can stymie peer-to-peer energy trading or other methods used to aggregate distributed energy resources outside of utility constructs.
 But VPPs organized by utilities as replacements for power plants are not subject to the same kind of barriers in most jurisdictions.

-However, while setting up a VPP is simple and attractive, “the technology, commercial ability and energy market knowledge needed to develop them is massive,” Andreoli said.
+However, while setting up a VPP is simple and economically compelling, “the technology, commercial ability and energy market knowledge needed to develop them is massive,” Andreoli said.
 Coordinating hundreds of distributed generators or flexible loads to match the characteristics of a dispatchable power plant is a complex task, as is navigating the regulations on how participating customers and VPP operators are paid for the services they provide.

 Enel X picked up most of that technology, capability and knowledge by acquiring tech-savvy grid edge players including Demand Energy and EnerNOC.